Ujimych/Record-door-events/README.md

 /media/record-door-events/ready/
 ```

-The application then publishes the file path through MQTT:
+The application publishes the path of the generated video through MQTT:

 ```text
 record_door_events/video_ready
 ```

-Home Assistant can use this MQTT message to send the video to Telegram or another service.
+Home Assistant can then use this message to send the video to Telegram or another service.

 ## Requirements